swiss-territorial-data-lab/proj-dolines/README.md

 python scripts/lidar_processing_libraries/optimization_level-set.py config/config_level-set.yaml
 ```

-After the optimization, this method was the best one for the area of type XX.
+After optimization, this method was the best one for the area of type XX.
 The following metrics were obtained on the ground truth:

+_Table 3: metrics for each type of reference data with the watershed method._

 | **Area type** | **precision** | **recall** | **f2 score**           |
 |--------------------|:------------:|:--------------:|:-------------------:|
 | _area type 1_         |              |                |                     |
 | _area type 2_              |              |                |                     |

-_Table 3: metrics for each type of reference data with the watershed method._

 ### Stochastic method

-The package WhiteBox Tools (WBT) has a function called [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
-It performs a stochastic analysis of depressions within a DEM, calculating the probability of each cell belonging to a depression.
+The package WhiteBoxTools (WBT) has a function called [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
+It performs a stochastic analysis of depressions within a DEM, calculating the probability of each cell of belonging to a depression.
 A probability threshold is then applied to delineate depressions.

 The depression detection is run with the command below.
-[Post-processing](#post-processing) is performed to limit the number of false positive.
+[Post-processing](#post-processing) is performed to limit the number of false positives.

 ```
 python scripts/lidar_processing_libraries/wbt_stochastic_depressions.py config/config_stochastic_deps.yaml